Ink230/DirectoryPredictor/README.md

 - ? : Search anything that is available to be searched from the above cmdlet options
 - \* : Wildcard search.
 Before, after, or both.
 - | : OR pattern search.
-Search for results that make true either condition.
+Search for results that match any number of the patterns provided.
 Supports multiple | operators.

 - Ex:
 ```ls 't|p``` or ```ls '*et|*pl``` or ```ls *ing``` or ```ls ?```